rhagarty/jitserver-intro/BLOG-1.md

 As a major contributor to open source projects, IBM moved the development and governance of the `J9` JVM to the Eclipse Foundation, and re-branded the name to `OpenJ9`.

-## How does it compete against other JVMs?
+## How does OpenJ9 compare against other JVMs?

 Optimized for the cloud and running in constrained environments, `OpenJ9` has the following advantages: